 Residential Beekeeping is now allowed in all Single-Family Residential Zoned properties (R-1 Zone).
 A permit is required before bees may be kept on any property in Fullerton and Fullerton beekeepers are expected to follow Fullerton Best Management Practices.

 A Residential Beekeeping Permit Application is required for the issuance of the permit.
 The Planning Division will review the application and provide notification to adjoining properties prior to issuing the Residential Beekeeping Permit.
+Residents may submit applications at the Community Development Planning Division Counter located on the 2nd floor of City Hall.

 The matter of beekeeping is particularly important at this time as there has been a worldwide decline in domesticated honeybee populations in recent years.
 This decline is due to a number of factors that are collectively referred to as Colony Collapse Disorder (CCD).
 The loss of adult worker bees adversely affects pollination of agricultural crops for human consumption, animal feed, clothing and soft goods manufacture (cotton, flax) and landscape purposes, as well as production of beeswax and honey.
 Backyard beehives contribute to the bee population, and help address the adverse effects of CCD.